susanmarie87/Wild_Boutique/README.md

 - RESULT: Bugs and time constraints prevented me from implementing these features all the way.
 - VERDICT: These user stories were not satisfied.
 _________________________

+## HTML VALIDATION

+The code has been passed through  [W3 Validator](https://validator.w3.org/).
+When the files are passed through individually, the code comes back with a multitude of errors.
+When the code is passed through by URI which is what I was instructed to do via tutor support, the code only has one warning which is:
+Warning: The type attribute is unnecessary for JavaScript resources.

+From line 135, column 5; to line 135, column 35

+    ↩↩    <script type="text/javascript">↩

 ## UNRESOLVED ISSUES

 Product detail CSS not picking up.
 Out of nowhere they have just disappeared and my brain is shutting down.
 It cannot process anything else before the deadline what-so-ever.